 |Speeding (16-20 MPH > limit)||$1,680.95|

-If your policy is more costly than the state average, consider shopping to discover inexpensive insurance coverage that fits your budget.
+If your car insurance premiums cost more than average, consider policy shopping to discover inexpensive coverage that fits your needs.